 Workout #1: Straights and Curves

-While this can be done on the road, ideally you’ll have access to a 400-meter track.
+While these can be done on the road, ideally, you’ll have access to a 400-meter track.

-Warm up with a five- to 10-minute jog, then run one to three miles (depending on your fitness), jogging the turns slow and running the straights as a stride – gradually building your pace to 80% to 85% of your maximum speed at the 75-meter mark, then gradually decelerating to the turn.
+Warm-up with a five- to 10-minute jog, then run one to three miles (depending on your fitness), jogging the turns slowly and running the straights as a stride – gradually building your pace to 80% to 85% of your maximum speed at the 75-meter mark, then gradually decelerating to the turn.

 If the workout becomes too strenuous for you to maintain, it’s also ok to walk the turns to catch your breath.
 Cool down with a slow 5- to 10-minute jog.